 You should give your team that freedom by encouraging experimentation and applauding the effort, not discouraging them by stressing that every idea needs to be perfect.

 Question #3: Have I clearly laid out my goals?

 The first step in any innovation process is defining your goals.
 What do you hope will happen throughout this process?
 What is the driving need or motivation behind the changes you're hoping to make in your organization?

-Next, you must share that definition with your innovation team and ensure that everyone is on the same page.
+Next, you must share that definition with your innovation team and ensure that everyone agrees.
 Your team needs you to stay at the helm, carefully directing them throughout the innovation process.
 That means ensuring that your goals are clear and that everyone understands them.
-Be available to answer any questions your team might have.
+Be available to answer questions your team might have.

 Question #4: Am I encouraging teamwork throughout my organization?

-Your willingness to delegate, to work cheerfully with the team as a whole, and your ability to buoy everyone around you when you're starting to get down, are all traits of an effective leader.
+Your willingness to delegate, to work cheerfully with the team, and your ability to buoy everyone around you when you're getting down are all traits of an effective leader.
 The difference between failure and success may be as simple as a positive word when it's needed most.